Classics Cluster and Classics Certificates

 Graduate applicants interested in participating in this cluster should indicate their interest by completing a “Cluster Statement” when they apply to their respective graduate programs.

 Matriculated students may join the cluster at any time.
-To participate in the cluster or certificate, please contact the Classics Cluster Director.
+To participate in the cluster or certificate, please contact Marianne Hopman, Director of the Graduate Classics Cluster.

 Interested students based in any Ph.D. program may elect to complete one or more of the three Graduate Certificates administered by the Classics Cluster and recognized on the transcript: the Graduate Certificate in Classical Latin, the Graduate Certificate in Ancient Greek, and the Graduate Certificate in Classical Reception Studies.
 Each certificate requires the completion of five courses from an approved multi-disciplinary list, among which no more than two can be in the student’s Ph.D. department.